mdn/content/files/en-us/web/api/gpucanvascontext/configure/index.md

     - `toneMapping` {{optional_inline}}

       - : An object specifying parameters that define the tone mapping for the context — how the content of associated textures are to be displayed.
+This allows WebGPU to draw colors brighter than `white` (`#FFFFFF`).
 Possible properties are:
         - `mode` {{optional_inline}}
-          - : The tone mapping mode for the canvas.
+          - : An emumerated value specifying the tone mapping mode for the canvas.
 Possible values include:
             - `standard`
               - : The default value.
 Restricts rendered content to the Standard Dynamic Range (SDR) of the display.
+This mode is accomplished by clamping all color values in the color space of the screen to the `[0, 1]` interval.
             - `extended`
               - : Allows content to be rendered in the full High Dynamic Range (HDR) of the display, where available.
 HDR mode allows a wider range of colors and brightness levels to be diplayed, with more precise instructions as to what color should be displayed in each case.
+This mode matches `"standard"` in the `[0, 1]` range of the screen.
+Clamping or projection is done to the extended dynamic range of the screen but not `[0, 1]`.

     - `usage` {{optional_inline}}